 One type of disability discrimination prohibited by the Fair Housing Act is the refusal to make reasonable accommodation in rules, policies, practices, or services when such accommodation may be necessary to afford a person with a disability the equal opportunity to use and enjoy a program or dwelling under the program.

 The PHA must ensure that persons with disabilities have full access to the PHA's programs and services.
-This responsibility begins with the first inquiry of an interested family and continues through every programmatic area of the public housing program [24 CFR 8].
+This responsibility begins with the first inquiry of an interested family and continues through every programmatic area of the HCV program.